-Before we started our to do list for once we get on the road we made a vow to stay at least one location in every state.
+Are there things to do in Billings MT?
+Before we started our to-do list for once we get on the road we made a vow to stay at least one location in every state.
 I will be honest.
 I thought Montana would be one we would barely spend a few days in and be on our way.
-Boy was I wrong!
-Just in Billings there is plenty to do from visiting Yellowstone National Park and seeing Old Faithful to a indoor waterpark!
+Boy, was I wrong!
+Just in Billings, there is plenty to do from visiting Yellowstone National Park and seeing Old Faithful to an indoor waterpark!
 There is so much history to take in!

-There is so much more to do then I listed check out the Billings MT visitor site.
-Billings has so much history from the Lewis and Clark Expedition that *I* can’t wait to see myself!
+There are so many more things to do in Billings MT than I listed, check out the Billings MT visitor site.
+Billings has so much history from the Lewis and Clark Expedition that *I* can't wait to see myself!

 Yellowstone Art Museum – This extensive permanent collection of contemporary and historic art of America's Rocky Mountain West includes more than 3,000 significant paintings and drawings including the works of cowboy illustrator Will James